A Peregrine Elementary School Graduate, 2016

 School Parent, 2017

 By the time my daughter had arrived at Peregrine, she had been through more than any young child should have to endure.
-She started school the usual way, beginning with preschool at the age of 3.
+She started school the usual way, beginning with preschool at the age of three.
 But right from the start I knew this was not going to be an easy transition, not going to be the way I had it planned in my head, or the way it seemed for every other child who waved goodbye to their parent at the door and played happily for hours on end with the other children.
 No, our mornings always started with tears, confusion and despair.
 It was heartbreaking.
 And exhausting.
 I questioned myself constantly.
-What are we doing wrong?
+What were we doing wrong?
 We kept pushing.
 Every day was trying to come up with new ways of bribing her to school.
-Since she was a summer baby, we chose to wait to enroll her in kindergarten until she turned 6, instead of just turning 5.
+Since she was a summer baby, we chose to wait to enroll her in kindergarten until she turned six, instead of just turning five.
 To all of our surprise, Kindergarten went great.
 She loved it.
 But then first grade came, and by the middle of second grade, we knew beyond a doubt that this was beyond the normal dislike of school.
 And it was taking a toll on everyone.
-After meeting with her pediatrician, and several other medical professionals, it was discovered that she was suffering from 3 types of anxiety.
-Separation, social, and something called Selective Mutism.
-This is where the anxiety is so severe, that the child is unable to speak, answer, or look at pretty much anyone other than her family.
-All of these components, not being able to cope in a social setting, or being able to ask for help from a teacher was basically the main essentials needed for a child to succeed in school, and she was struggling.
-Needless to say, while I did everything in my power to help my child, I knew that the source of her anguish was school.
-The number of children, the noise, the chaos, all took a toll on her.
-It took everything she had to keep it together at school, and she would fall apart each afternoon at home.
-There was no way I could continue making my child live this way every day.
-In a constant state of fight or flight.